codepath/android_guides/Using-Intents-to-Create-Flows.md

 }
 ```

-Once the sub-activity finishes, the onActivityResult() method in the calling activity is be invoked:
+Once the sub-activity finishes, the onActivityResult() method in the calling activity is invoked:

 ```java
 // ActivityOne.java, time to handle the result of the sub-activity